Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNCG will produce 1,167 rural graduates, an increase of 12.9% (133 additional rural completions over a base of 1,034).

 From UNC Greensboro: North Carolina is fortunate to have a strong community college system, which provides widespread access to post-high school education across the state.
-Given the community colleges’ greater geographic reach, many students from rural areas who seek bachelor’s degrees begin at community colleges, with the hope of transferring to a four-year institution.
-With that in mind, UNC Greensboro has created eight co-admissions programs to smooth the transition from the community college to the university.
-These programs give co-admitted students access to UNCG’s on-campus resources while they are earning their associate’s degree so that they are more comfortable in the university environment when they transition to working toward their bachelor’s degree.
+UNC Greensboro has created eight co-admissions programs to smooth the transition from the community college to the university.
+These programs give co-admitted students access to UNCG’s on-campus resources while they are earning their associate’s degrees so that they are more comfortable in the university environment when they transition.
 Students also have access to coordinated financial aid disbursement and on-site advising at our partner community colleges.
-UNCG has also joined twelve other institutions in the Southeastern Cluster of the Association of Public and Land Grant Universities (APLU) Powered By Publics initiative.
+UNCG has also joined 12 other institutions in the Southeastern Cluster of the Association of Public and Land Grant Universities (APLU) Powered By Publics initiative.
 The Cluster maintains a focus on improving transfer student success.
 Strong online programs also provide greater access to a four-year degree for students from rural areas.
-With the addition of recently launched programs in Professional Studies and Business Administration, UNCG now offers nine fully online bachelor’s degree programs.
+With the addition of recently launched programs in Professional Studies and Business Administration, UNCG now offers 13 fully online bachelor’s degree programs.

 Undergraduate Degree Efficiency